How to Improve WordPress Speed

 But if you are customizing your website using a child theme, then you can replace those database calls with your specific information to reduce all those database calls.

 Review your parent topic for instances like this that can be easily overridden by static information.

 After using WordPress for a while, your database will have lots of information that you probably do not need anymore.
-To improve performance, you can optimize your database to get rid of all this unnecessary information.
+How to Improve WordPress Speed To improve performance, you can optimize your database to get rid of all this unnecessary information.